Why is there still the urban legend that using animal byproducts (ABP) in pet food, is sustainable?

 "To fully understand the environmental implications of using animal byproducts in pet food, it’s important to consider what would happen if they were not used in pet food.
 For instance, if these byproducts would otherwise be incinerated as waste, their use in pet food could be beneficial for the environment, by reducing the need for other sources of pet nutrition."

-We even have UK Pet Foods advising owners and vets alike in their latest Sustainability Report (August 2024) that using animal byproducts in pet food removes the huge cost of disposing of these items - yes sadly this is VERY outdated information as shown by the latest 2 published studies below!
+We even have UK Pet Foods advising owners and vets alike in Webinars and in their latest Sustainability Report that using animal byproducts in pet food removes the huge cost of disposing of these items - yes sadly this is VERY outdated information as shown by the latest 2 published studies below!

 With this being what is taught to us that it is environmentally sustainable to use animal byproducts in pet food to avoid them going to landfill, we have 2 recent studies that have turned this urban legend on its head!